lucifer911/magnet_install_vps/README.md

 - Compile or clone the Magnetd depending on the linux version
 - Requests the masternode privkey to create the magnet.conf file automatically
 - Detects your external IP and automatically includes in the magnet.conf file
-- Run magnetd with all correct settings and ready to activate the MN of your cold wallet
+- Run magnetd with all correct settings and ready to activate the MN from your cold wallet

 Ubuntu 17.10: